salto-io/salto/docs/telemetry.md

   * Started running some command
   2. Errors & stacktrace - the prebuilt binaries are being packaged with `webpack`, thus the file paths will be in the [custom webpack sourcemap protocol](https://webpack.js.org/configuration/output/#output-devtoolmodulefilenametemplate), and no personal data will be sent.

-In addition to the usage data, the following metadata is being sent;
+In addition to the usage data, the following metadata is being sent:

   * Operating system (platform, arch and release version)
   * Workspace ID: the ID of the specific workspace (uuidv4)